 Terms

+UserID is a user name or login ID (NetID).
+Can be name-based or not and may or may not be permanent/persistent.
+For some systems, may be an email address.
+(Comment: see “Assigning/Choosing Prospect Credentials”, item 1, below)

+Credential is an identifier (such as a UserID) or identifying token (such as digital certificate) coupled with a "shared secret". usually a password or pass phrase issued by a system to a person.
+The identity of the person may or may not be known to the system when the identifier and the shared secret are issued.
+(Comment: Authorative mapping is a separate process that can happen after a user has chosen an identifier and a PIN or password.)

+Credentialing is a process where the user chooses or is assigned an identifier (number, username, NetID) and completes the process by choosing a "shared secret" (usually a PIN or password), to be used for authentication.

+Authentication is a process where an individual seeking access to a resource, proves they are the owner of a credential by entering an identifier (username) and supplying a password (shared secret) known only to the individual and the authenticating system.

 Identity Vetting is the process by which information about a person is gathered and certain aspects are verified (like is the email address valid).
 This process is used to create the digital picture we have about a person.

 Identity Proofing is the process used to verify the physical identity of an individual by having them present identifying documents such as a passport or drivers license in person, or remotely through challenge-response questions that contain information about the individual being "proofed" that would not be available to the general public.
+Identity proofing establishes the identity of the person to whom a credential (identifier and shared secret) has been issued.

 Identity Mapping is the process whereby the physical individual is coupled with the correct electronic identity information record collected in the Vetting process above.
 Typically this is done just after the identity proofing stage.

-Credentialing is a process where the user chooses or is assigned an identifier (number, username, NetID) and completes the process by choosing a "shared secret" (usually a PIN or password), to be used for authentication.

-Credential is an identifier (such as a NetID) or identifying token (such as digital certificate) coupled with a "shared secret". usually a password or pass phrase, that has been mapped authoritatively to an individual.
-(Authorative mapping is a separate process that can happen after a user has chosen an identifier and a PIN or password.)

-Authentication is a process where an individual seeking access to a resource, proves they are the owner of a credential by entering an identifier (username) and supplying a password (shared secret) known only to the individual and the authenticating system.

 Preponderance of Evidence is the gathering and vetting of digital information about a person as with Identity Vetting.
 However it is used in place of identity proofing as verification of physical identity even though no proof has been shown that the physical person is actually the individual reflected in the digital record.

-UserID is an account or login ID (NetID).
-Can be name-based or not and may or may not be permanent/persistent.

 Digital Identity is the electronic representation of a physical person and is used in online interaction with other machines or people.
 The purpose of the digital identity is to establish the level of comfort and confidence in a digital environment that is associated with face-to-face human interactions.